Nutrient-rich, versatile and jam-packed with health benefits, the black currant may not be well-known around the world, but it should be.

 The deep purple pigment of the black currant is attributed to its high anthocyanin content.
 Anthocyanins are plant pigments that produce a red, purple or blue hue depending on their pH.

 In addition to their role as a plant pigment, anthocyanins also possess many health-promoting properties.
-Research has shown that anthocyanins may play a role in cancer prevention, heart health, obesity and even diabetes.
-(2, 3, 4)
+Research suggests that anthocyanins may play a role in heart health, and studies have shown that they may improve obesity and even diabetes.

 They also act as antioxidants, which are compounds that neutralize harmful free radicals to prevent cell damage as well as chronic disease.